 The Sine Wave block generates the sine wave signal (green).

-0.1 simulation time, Send block converts the value of the signal to a message and sends it to the Queue block.
-Observe that the Simulation Data Inspector displays messages as a stem plot (purple).
+0.1simulation time, Send block converts the value of the signal to a message and sends it to the Queue block.
+Simulation Data inspector displays messages as stem plots.
+Observe the Simulation Data Inspector displaying sent messages (purple).

 The Queue block sends messages to the Receive block (blue).

 Receive block output is the reconstructed sine wave signal (orange).

 Use Sequence Viewer to Visualize Messages

 You can use the Sequence Viewer tool or the Sequence Viewer block to visualize messages, events, and Simulink function calls.
 The Sequence Viewer displays message transition events and the data that the messages carry.
 In the Sequence Viewer window, you can view event data related to Stateflow chart execution and the exchange of messages between Stateflow charts.

 To activate logging events, in the Simulink Toolstrip, on the Simulation tab, in the Prepare section, click Log Events.

 Simulate your model.
 To open the Sequence Viewer tool, on the Simulation tab, in the Review Results section, click Sequence Viewer.

 The Log events and Sequence Viewer buttons are visible when your model has blocks from the Simulink® Messages & Events library, a Stateflow chart, Function-Call Subsystem, Simulink Function, or SimEvents® blocks.